karakalo/lumen/doc/index.markdown

 <h2 class="centered">Bug Reports</h2>

-You may report bugs in Lumen, or ask about difficulties in using it, on the
-\#Ada IRC channel on [the Freenode IRC network][freenode].
+You may report bugs in Lumen, or ask about difficulties in using it, on the \#Ada IRC channel on [the Freenode IRC network][freenode].
+And though we haven't tested it yet, presumably you can also use [the Github issues page][issues] for the Lumen project.

 <h2 class="centered">News About Lumen</h2>

 I'm going to start adding notable events here, so you can check quickly whether there's something new since you last visited the site.

+* **Thursday, 12 May 2011**: Several changes in the past few days:
+    - Some additions to Lumen.GL and Lumen.GLU contributed by Julian.
+    - New directory structure, including `bin` and `data` dirs, and a `demo/obj` subdir to keep things tidy.
+    - Added NeHe "lesson" demos, contributed by Julian.
+    - Added thin OpenGL bindings contributed by Rod Kay.
+    - Converted all demos to use Lumen.GL and Lumen.GLU instead of the raw thin bindings.
+    - Replicated git repository to [github][].

 * **Wednesday, 22 Dec 2010**: New visual-choosing code, should allow operation on more systems.
 Also integrated Julian's latest BMP image loading